 Kennedy Smith is a Senior Researcher for ILSR’s Independent Business Initiative.
 Her work focuses on analyzing the factors that threaten small businesses and on developing program and policy tools that communities can use to level the playing field for small businesses and to build thriving economies.

 Kennedy’s work at ILSR builds on her years of on-the-ground experience helping towns and cities throughout North America build vibrant downtowns and neighborhood commercial centers.
 She served as the director of the National Trust for Historic Preservation’s National Main Street Center for 14 years, where she collaborated with ILSR on issues like highlighting the dangers to small businesses of big-box development.
 Through her consulting work with the Community Land Use and Economics Group, which she co-founded in 2004, she helped communities throughout the world find solutions to tough revitalization and business development challenges.

 In addition to her work at ILSR, Kennedy teaches graduate-level courses on historic preservation economics for Goucher College.
 She has an undergraduate degree in urban studies from Bryn Mawr College and a masters in architecture from the University of Virginia, and she was a 2005-2006 Loeb Fellow at Harvard University’s Graduate School of Design.
 Fast Company included Kennedy on its first list of the “Fast 50 Champions of Innovation,” recognizing “creative thinkers whose sense of style and power of persuasion change what our world looks like and how our products perform.”
-She has been honored by Planetizen, one of the nation’s top urban planning forums, as one of the “100 Most Influential Urbanists of All Time” (2017) and one of the “100 Top Urban Thinkers” (2009).
+She has been honored by Planetizen, one of the nation’s top urban planning forums, as one of the “100 Most Influential Urbanists, Past and Present” (2023) and one of the “100 Top Urban Thinkers” (2009).

 – Twitter: @kennedysmith